AMC AMX III: Revivals after AMC withdrawal: Bizzarrini Sciabola

-1970: 30 Bizzarrinis without AMC?
+1970: 30 Bizzarrinis without AMC

-What is certain is that in the summer of 1970 AMC was prepared to let Bizzarrini build - possibly in the sense of compensation - about 30 AMX/3s, 20 of which were to be sold in Europe under the Bizzarrini brand, while 10 others were to be supplied to AMC.
-Subsequently, Bizzarrini exhibited an AMX/3 on its own stand at the Turin Motor Show in October 1970.
+In the summer of 1970, AMC was prepared to let Bizzarrini build 30 AMX/3s, 20 of which were to be sold in Europe under the Bizzarrini brand, while ten others were to be supplied to AMC.
+Subsequently, Bizzarrini exhibited an AMX/3 on its stand at the Turin Motor Show in October 1970.
 This was the Torino Car called the fourth AMX/3.
-Contemporary sources show that Bizzarrini was already using the model name Sciabola (English: Sabre) at this stage.
+Bizzarrini was using the model name Sciabola (English: Sabre) at this stage.